Understanding the Power of Advanced Simulation Features: Harnessing Scripts, Distributions, and Controls for Precise Modeling and Analysis

 Cost

-Total Cost will be automatically calculated based on the incurs/incurred by relationship during a simulation run.
+Total Cost will be automatically calculated based on the incurs/incurred by relationship to Assets or Actions during a simulation run.
 A Cost’s Amount is added to the simulation’s total running costs.
 If an entity has multiple incurs Cost relationships the simulator will add the costs individually.

 The simulator can calculate “Fixed” or “Per Hour” costs by setting the ‘Rate’ attribute.
 If ‘Rate’ equals “Fixed” then the cost will be added to the simulation’s cost at the value specified regardless of the duration of the associated model element.
 If ‘Rate’ equals “Per Hour” then the Cost’s Amount will be multiplied by the duration of the model element.
 Below is the equation representation of this.